By Kristy Demas

-A number of students took time off before coming to Michigan Law.
+The vast majority of students took a year or more between their undergraduate studies and law school.
 Some, like Jennifer Huseby, got insight into the legal field by working as a receptionist at a law firm, but her most unusual job was as a press manager for the 2014 Paralympic Asian Games in Incheon, South Korea.
 The job, she said, "changed how I perceived people with disabilities.
 The Paralympic Asian Games were filled with athletes I had an absolute blast connecting to, who told me of the societal adversities they had overcome in order to get there.
 It showed me that both my country and I need a lot of work when it comes to societal perspectives on these issues, which further influenced my desire to study law and find my answer to the question: How can I make things better?"

 Another stand-out experience for Huseby is being part of Michigan Law’s first class in which women comprise more than half of the student body—53 percent to be exact.
 Men make up 47 percent while .5 percent identify as neither gender.
 Zearfoss is proud of the diversity of this year's 1Ls.
 Nearly 30 percent are racial minorities, 16.5 percent identify as LGBTQ, more than 10 percent experienced significant socioeconomic disadvantage prior to college, and 11.5 percent are first-generation college degree recipients.
 Geographically, 45 states and 10 countries are represented, including Colombia, Germany, Honduras, Hong Kong, Iraq, and Korea.
 Students also come from 159 undergraduate institutions, with Michigan at the top of the list.
 STEM majors account for 16 percent of undergraduate degrees.
 Others include political science, international studies, English, philosophy, and business administration.